 Wind Mountain is a low-sulphidation-type gold and silver property consisting of 124 claims (approximately 1,000 hectares) located within the highly prospective Walker Lane Gold trend approximately 160 kilometres northeast of Reno, Nevada with good road access and power.
 The project is at the pre-development stage, with a NI 43-101 compliant resource and positive Preliminary Economic Assessment ("PEA"), which was updated in April 2012, and has the potential to become a near-term producer.
 In addition to the existing resources, an untested high-grade "Hishikari" type target has been identified at reasonable depths.
-Permitting to test this target is nearly complete.
+Permitting to test this target is complete.
+A drill permit and bond are in place, and a drilling contract has been signed to begin drilling mid-December 2017.